volur-ai/python-volur-sdk/docs/authentication.md

 # Authentication

-In order to be able to use Volur AI SDK you need to have the following
+In order to be able to use Völur SDK you need to have the following
 credentials:

 - API endpoint,